hrydgard/ppsspp-site/docs/development/porting.md

 It's great to see PPSSPP ported to new platforms, feel free to give it a go.

-One of the next interesting main porting-related tasks will be to implement a JIT compiler for RISC-V processors, as they are expected to become popular in devices in the relatively near future.

 ## Platforms

 Here's an incomplete list of platforms that PPSSPP could or could not be ported to (last updated 2024):